engineering-collaboration/book/docs/book/anatomy-of-a-code-change/code-review.md

 ### Pair programming

-The earliest form of code review in the development cycle is practising pair programming.
+An early form of code review within the development cycle is pair programming.
 We partner engineers to tackle complicated or complex tasks together in the same editor.
 Whether sharing a physical machine, or remotely via screen share, the defining characteristic of pair programming is that only one person types.

 While initially this seems as a redundancy of resources, when practicing pair programming for tasks requiring high cognitive load, the paper *The Costs and Benefits of Pair Programming* by Alistair Cockburn and Laurie Williams estimated that the overhead costs of purely development time for two developers working on a problem side-by-side are about 15% (instead of an expected 100%).
 These 15% are assuredly offset by the increase of code quality, code stability, and sharing of knowledge.

 The relative cost of pair programming multiplies with increasing triviality of the problem and is thus best reserved for consuming cognitive conundrums.
 The technique limits the gains of collaboration and exchange of knowledge to the two participating parties.

-### Pre-merge code review
+### Pre-merge review

 Pre-merge code review are a form of manual quality assurance before approving a PR.
 After our changes have passed our automated test suite, we assign reviewers to the PR, who approve the code or request further changes to be made before the code is merged into main.